hanhanwu/Hanhan_NLP/README.md

     * Co-Occurrence Matrix & Context Window
       * With context window, it defines the number of words together, and even a direction.
 For example, 2 words together
       * Co-occurance will be the count of word tuples, the number of words ina tuple is defined by context window.
 For example, count the co-occurance of (ice, cream)
-      * Co-occurrence matrix can be huge even remove stop words. it uses algorithms such as PCA to
+      * Co-occurrence matrix can be huge even remove stop words.
+It uses algorithms such as PCA to decompose.
+        * If you perform PCA on a V*V matrix, you get V principle components.
+Choose k components out of V, you get a new matrix of V*k
+        * It preserves semantic relationships between words.
+For example "ice" and "cream" is closer than "ice" and "human"
+        * You just compute it once and can use multiple times, so it's fast
-  * Prediction based Embedding (but methods here need you manually create lables)
+  * Prediction based Embedding (methods here need you manually create lables)
+    * Word2Vector = CBOW (Continuous bag of Words) + Skip-Gram
     * CBOW
     * Skip-Gram